Lal Suhanra National Park: Geography

 The biosphere reserve is crossed by the dried-up bed of the Ghaggar-Hakra River and comprises Patisar Lake and irrigated land.
 Officials said that indigenous trees like Indian rosewood and Acacia karroo will be planted over 1,212 acres of barren land in the wildlife reserve.

 Wildlife

-Many species of animals can be found throughout the park.
-These include several wild animals of the desert such as Asiatic wildcats, rabbits, bustards, and deer.
+Many species live throughout the park, including Asiatic wildcat, rabbit, bustard and deer.
 Reptiles in the park include the monitor lizard, Russell's viper, Indian cobra, saw-scaled viper, wolf snake, John's sand boa, and spiny-tailed lizard.
-More than 160 species of birds are also present, including the houbara bustard, griffon vulture, crested honey buzzard, marsh harrier, hen harrier, laggar falcon, peregrine falcon, kestrel, Eurasian sparrowhawk, Egyptian vulture, lark, shrike, wheatear, and barn owl.
-Lake Patisar, a large body of water in the center of the park, is ideal for bird watching.
-In mid-winter, the lake is regularly home to between 10,000 and 30,000 ducks and common coot.

 Lion safari

 The Punjab government has plans to convert Lal Sohanra National Park into a wildlife safari park of international standard.
 One of its most prominent attractions is the lion safari, which allows guests to see lions in their natural habitat at close range.